October 13th, 2019

 that keeps me safe.

-I am not afraid of anyone.
+am not afraid of anyone.

-You protect me,
+protect me,

-and I have no fears.
+I have no fears.

 2Brutal people may attack